 Through layers of paper and fabric, watercolor and ink, pencil and spray paint, a depth and an atmosphere are created.
 This is a subjective space beyond the restrictions of our cultures and our learned identities, an alternate reality.
 In this space, I explore the tension between being and becoming, articulations of striving and receiving and a communion of Selves.
 In this space I offer an invitation to explore one’s resonance with the potential energy of change and expansion.
 I offer an invitation to try on a new vision of one’s Self, an energetic impression.
 Who are we?
 Who do we want to be?

-Artist, Healer, Mama, Student of planetary shifts and the mystic, my passion lies in speaking through images on paper and facilitating others as they connect with their creative fire and unexpressed power.
+Artist, Facilitator, Healer, Student of planetary shifts and the mystic, my passion lies in speaking through images on paper and facilitating others as they connect with their creative fire and unexpressed power.

 I work with watercolor, acrylic, a variety of chalks, pencils, pens and image transfers of photographs I have taken.
 Through these mediums I play with the idea of Spirit, energy and the unseen pieces that make us who we are.
 I enjoy exploring each medium's range of applications and limits which, in turn inspires the subject and feel of what I do.
 Love of the human form, a practice in energetic healing and a fascination with the unseen morphing shapes of nature inspire my work.